 We have come to fund this particular research project as be believe that if we carry on doing what has been done in the past we cannot possible expect a different outcome.

-The London Marathon is a 26.2 mile/ 42km run and takes a lot of hard work and determindation to complete.
-With that in mind we have set a goal of raising £2000 per km (£1000 per charity) totalling £84,000 and we need your help!!
+The London Marathon is a 26.2 mile/ 42km run and takes a lot of hard work and determination to complete.
+With that in mind we have set a goal of raising £2000 per km (£1000 per charity) totalling £84,000 and we need your help!

-Please spread awareness and look out for information at Casa Mia and when we are out an ablout at some of the Farmers Markets! any donation, Big or Small is a step closer to helping us!
+Please spread awareness and look out for information at Casa Mia.
+Any donation, BIG or small is a step closer to helping many lives!

-We want to thank you for your continue support in rasing awareness!
+We want to thank you for your contributions and continued support in raising awareness!